Types of Income the IRS Doesn't Tax: What to Know for 2025

 Financial gifts

-Financial gifts are a well-known category of non-taxable income.
-That's due in part to the generous annual federal gift tax limit.
-For example, you can give up to the limit to friends, family, or anyone else and not be taxed.
-(The recipients won't be taxed on that amount either.)
+For example, you can give up to the limit to friends, family or anyone else and not be taxed.
+(The recipients won't be taxed on that amount, either.)

-The gift tax limit for gifts given in 2024 has risen to $18,000 (from $17,000 the prior tax year).
+The tax limit for gifts given in 2024 has risen to $18,000 (from $17,000 the prior tax year).
 This is one of many IRS provisions adjusted annually for inflation, so you can give up to that amount to as many people as you want without incurring tax liability.
 (The 2025 exclusion is $19,000 for individuals and $38,000 for married couples.)

 Note: Staying under these limits per recipient exempts you from filing a gift tax return for the year.
 But exceeding the limit doesn't necessarily result in owing tax, thanks to a high lifetime estate and gift tax exemption.

-- Charitable gifts are generally non-taxable.
+- Charitable gifts are generally nontaxable.
 Be sure to get receipts and ensure the charities you give to are legitimate.

 - Unfortunately, gifts given by employers to employees that are akin to cash, i.e., gift cards, are usually considered taxable by the IRS.